All comparisonsNote-taking apps

 Dropbox Paper

-Coda fails first because database blocks and formula fields must be understood before writing.
+Coda fails first because it breaks when database blocks and formula fields must be understood before writing.

 Verdict